- About Us

 - Get Involved

-As the program is offered to fill a real need for oral interpreters in the Tibetan Buddhist world community, we ask that graduates of the program plan to intend to serve as interpreters for a Tibetan Buddhist teacher or community upon completion of the program.
+As the program is offered to fill a real need for oral interpreters in the Tibetan Buddhist world community, we ask that graduates of the program have the intention to serve as interpreters for a Tibetan Buddhist teacher or community upon completion of the program.

 The training offered consists of three educational elements: